 It’s an exciting new world we live in with cannabis prohibition slowly ending at the state level.
-However, the battle continues federally, creating obstacles to cannabusinesses who are trying to market themselves online.
+However, the battle continues federally, creating obstacles to cannabusinesses who are trying to market themselves online with cannabis social media.

-Hope is not lost though, you can be successful on social media.
+Hope is not lost though, you can be successful on social media for cannabis.
 Here are some tactics to keep you up and running:

 1. Focus on information and education: most advertising guidelines prohibit the encouragement of consuming or purchasing cannabis products.
 If you take a more educational or informational approach to your content, you are still engaging with your audience and promoting your brand, instead of an outright product pitch.
 For example, this article on Microdosing educates the consumer on how and why to microdose and does mention a product available for microdosing at the end, but it’s done discreetly and as an afterthought.

 2. Photos and Video: Facebook is known to push video content more than anything else so video content is extremely critical to your online strategy.
 Original video content that also sticks to the educational and informational theme discussed in tip #1 is best.
 Keep photos and videos high quality, high brow, and MOST IMPORTANTLY nothing that could appeal to children (no cartoons or childlike images).

 3. Watch your hashtags and keywords: certain hashtags and keywords can red flag you so keep an eye on these, especially with strain names.
 Names like “Bubblicious” or “Girl Scout Cookies” will show up in searches not related to cannabis and potentially in searches made by the under 21 crowd.
 Avoid posting product pricing if possible.
 This directly encourages the purchase and consumption of cannabis, violating most advertising guidelines.